 K'taka HC to pronounce verdict on Congress leader DK Shivakumar's plea today

-Bengaluru, Aug 29: The Karnataka High Court on Thursday is likely to pronounce the verdict on Senior Congress leader DK Shivakumar's petition seeking dismissal of summons issued by the Enforcement Directorate (ED) asking him to attend the enquiry related to Income Tax (I-T) raid on his flats in New Delhi.
+Bengaluru, Aug 29: The Karnataka High Court on Thursday is likely to pronounce the verdict on Senior Congress leader D K Shivakumar's petition seeking dismissal of summons issued by the Enforcement Directorate (ED) asking him to attend the enquiry related to Income Tax (I-T) raid on his flats in New Delhi.

 The HC bench headed by Justice Arvind Kumar to issue the order today.
 The court has already informed the ED and Shivakumar about the order.

 Earlier, the ED has registered a money laundering case against the senior Congress leader.
-The case under the provisions of Prevention of Money Laundering Act was filed based on the chargesheet filed by the Income Tax Department against the minister and other four people, following a three-day raid on his properties.
+The case under the provisions of Prevention of Money Laundering Act was filed based on the charge sheet filed by the Income Tax Department against the minister and other four people, following a three-day raid on his properties.
 ED has also sought an explanation from Shivakumar about the source of money.

 In this I-T raid, the officials have recovered Rs 8.59 crore from his flat in New Delhi.
 The I-T officials who have conducted raids on the houses and offices of Shivakumar and his associates have prepared a report based on the documents they have seized.